Skip to main content

 • Recessed holes with plugs

-Most of our facade solutions utilise the material’s possibilities for mounting without visible screws and with fewest possible loose parts.
-This achieves a finished result that appears to be monolithic and which technically requires a minimum of maintenance.
+The majority of our facade solutions leverage the material's possibilities for installation without visible screws and with the fewest possible additions and other loose parts.
+This results in a finished product that appears solid and does not require technical maintenance.

-Vertical joints are often performed with traditional element solutions: expanding joint strips etc. – or overlap.
-Horisontal joints are typically vented so that lower elements go under the overhanging element.
+Vertical joints are often executed using traditional solutions: expanding joint tape, etc., or overlaps are created.
+Horizontal joints are typically ventilated, allowing lower elements to extend under the overhanging element.

-All our technical solutions are tried and tested.
+All our technical solutions are thoroughly tested and statically grounded.

 All downloads